-- Freak knew about it, too, and created a fantasy in his mind that instead of going into the hospital to die he would actually be given biomechanical enhancements.
+- Freak was fully aware, and created a fantasy in his mind that instead of going into the hospital to die he would actually be given biomechanical enhancements.
 Bless him.

-- Disappeared Dad: Both the protagonist's fathers.
-Max's dad had been arrested for killing Maxs mom but eventually though, he came back at Christmas and kidnapped him.
-Freak's dad, although he never gets mentioned again, was said from Loretta to disappear right after he heard that his son had a birth defect.
+- Disappeared Dad: Both the protagonists' fathers.
+Max's father had been arrested for killing Maxs mother but eventually though, he came back at Christmas and kidnapped him.
+Freak's father, although he never gets mentioned again, was said from Loretta to disappear right after he heard that his son had a birth defect.

 - Domestic Abuse: Max's dad strangled his wife when Max was very young.

 - Gang of Bullies: The other children, with chants like "'Killer' Kane, 'Killer' Kane, had a son who has no brain!"

 - Gentle Giant: Max.
 Although he inherited his father's literally big genetics, and is according to Freak's Dictionary, one hundred eighty centimeters tall (six feet tall), he doesn't like fighting when it's completely necessary.
 Also, it's been told from Gram that he has his mother's heart and emotions.
 This is especially true in the movie, since as Freak says to him, he'll "pass on the fists" when he describes the definition of pacifist to him.
 Also, he only fought to defend himself and Freak.